 Shelley Noles, Literacy Coach

-Shelly Noles grew up in the New Orleans area and graduated from Southeastern Louisiana University with a Bachelor of Arts in Elementary Education.
-After graduation, she moved to Central Asia where she taught English as well as learned the local languages for 2 1/2 years.
-After Shelley returned, she began a teaching position with the Jefferson Parish School System in Metairie, Louisiana and completed her master's degree in cultural studies.
+Shelley Noles grew up in the New Orleans area and graduated from Southeastern Louisiana University with a Bachelor of Arts in Elementary Education.
+After graduation, she moved to Central Asia, where she taught English as well as learned the local languages for 2 1/2 years.
+When she returned, Shelley began a teaching position with the Jefferson Parish School System in Metairie, Louisiana, and completed her master's degree in cultural studies.

 Ms. Noles relocated to Atlanta, Georgia, in 2015 and began teaching at Dolvin Elementary.
-Since then, she has received her Reading Endorsement and has begun her new role as a Literacy Instructional Coach.
-In her teaching career, she has taught 1st through 3rd grade in both the general and special education settings.
+In her classroom teaching career, she has taught 1st through 3rd grade in both the general and special education settings.
+Her passion for literacy has grown throughout her years of teaching and she now serves as the Literacy Instructional Coach at Dolvin, helping both students and teachers.

 Shelley currently lives in Sandy Springs with her husband, Rob.
-They love spending time with family and hope to get a dog one day soon.
+They love spending time with family, grocery shopping at farmer's markets, and exploring the outdoors.
 The great adventures of growing, learning, and trying new things continue.
 Roll Tide and Who-Dat!!!

 Allison Polaski, Instructional Support Teacher